-The UBKA is an Association of the affiliated local Beekeeping Associations in Northern Ireland.
+The UBKA is an Association of the affiliated local Beekeeping Associations in Ulster.
 Formed in 1942.

 The UBKA’s objectives are to:

-- unite beekeepers in Northern Ireland for their mutual benefit in promoting apiculture
+- unite beekeepers in Ulster for their mutual benefit in promoting apiculture

 - represent the collective interests of beekeepers